Legacy Salmon Creek Medical Center home to Southwest Washington's only human-milk distribution site

-Legacy Salmon Creek Medical Center joined Northwest Mothers Milk Bank in June, opening the first human-donor breast milk-distribution site in Southwest Washington and eliminating the need for overnight shipments or drives to the milk bank's Tigard, Ore., location to pick up a prescription.
+VANCOUVER — Legacy Salmon Creek Medical Center joined Northwest Mothers Milk Bank in June, opening the first human-donor breast milk-distribution site in Southwest Washington and eliminating the need for overnight shipments or drives to the milk bank's Tigard, Oregon, location to pick up a prescription.

 "We are completely committed to more equitable distribution of milk," said Joanne Ransom, the clinical director at Northwest Mothers Milk Bank.
 "This donor site at Legacy Salmon Creek helps eliminate some of those barriers."